 We’ve also had many questions about how we ever even figured this out in the first place.
 I want to answer these questions.
 Not because I feel like answering them…because a huge part of me just plain doesn’t.
 This is a hard thing for me to write about.
 It’s hard to write about because it feels boring and newsy, and the kind of thing you would tell your doctor or your mom, not a few thousand total strangers.
 But more importantly…it’s hard to write about, because it’s extremely personal.
 And strikes very close to my aching heart.

-But I really believe that there are people out there who are suffering deeply, because of unexplained illnesses that may very well be caused by toxic mold poisoning.
-I believe that there are people out there who are struggling with unexpected and unexplained infertility, and it is very possibly due to toxic mold that they simply cannot see.
+I believe that there are many people out there who are struggling with unexplained illness and unexpected, unexplained infertility, and it is very possibly due to toxic mold that they simply cannot see.
 I had three healthy babies in four years, and then lost three babies in a row in less than eleven months time.
 I know that stillbirth and miscarriage happen to a lot of people, for a lot of different reasons, and that many of them go unexplained.
 But there is an explanation for mine.
 And after all that we have suffered, I do not want to leave others alone in their suffering, if our story might help them in any way.

 I am not a doctor.
 But I am under the care of one of the best environmental doctors in the world, and I trust her implicitly.
 After seeing 14 doctors in 14 months, I can spy a bad doctor from a few thousand miles away.
 And I am so incredibly grateful I have finally found a good one.
 I can only share our experience, and our symptoms and treatment plan.
 This is not a medical journal, and if you do have concerns that you may have been exposed to toxic mold, I would encourage you to see a good doctor, who specializes in this, though they are very hard to find.